becheng/protect-azurefunction-aadb2c/README.md

 ![](./images/postman-lasttest.jpg)

-Paste the token in the *Token* field and click Send and notice the function returns successfully.
+Paste the token in the *Token* field and click *Send* and notice the function returns once again with *Hello, World*.
+You've successfully tested your protected Azure Function!